 A simple investigation into the post 2000 petroleum tax changes leads to some interesting observations.
-The introduction of the SC in 2002 at a rate of 10% increased the ATR for old fields by 3.06 percentage points (6.1 percentage points for non-PRT-paying fields), and for fields developed post March 1982 but pre March 1993 it increased the rate by 3.5 percentage points.
+The introduction of the SC in 2002 at a rate of 10% increased the marginal tax rate for old fields by 3.06 percentage points (6.1 percentage points for non-PRT-paying fields), and for fields developed post March 1982 but pre March 1993 it increased the rate by 3.5 percentage points.
 The abolition of royalty in 2003 benefited the old fields by 3.75 percentage points (7.5 percentage points for non-PRT-paying fields) but had no effect on post March 1982 fields since these were already exempted from paying this duty.
-The overall effect of the two tax reforms on the old fields was a benefit of 0.69 percentage points (1.4 percentage points for non-PRT-paying fields); while post 1982 fields experienced a loss of 3.5 percentage points.vi In other words, the two reforms had different effects on these two categories of fields; there is as yet no clear indication of a change in the governance of petroleum resources in the UK, at least as far as old fields are concerned.
+The overall effect of the two tax reforms on the old fields was a benefit of 0.69 percentage points (1.4 percentage points for non-PRT-paying fields), while post 1982 fields experienced a loss of 3.5 percentage points.v In other words, the two reforms had different effects on these two categories of fields; there is as yet no clear indication of a change in the governance of petroleum resources in the UK, at least as far as old fields are concerned.

 The story is different, however, when we look closely at the changes implemented since 2006.
 The increase in the SC rate from 10% to 20% had the greatest effect on non-PRT-paying fields.
-Whilst the ATR from fields developed both pre and post March 1982 increased by 5 percentage points (from 70% to 75%), the ATR from non-PRT-paying fields rose by 10 percentage points (from 40% to 50%).
-And, after the 2011 tax change, while the ATR of PRT-paying fields increased by 6 percentage points (from 75% to 81%), it rose by 12 percentage points from non-PRT-paying fields (from 50% to 62%).
+Whilst the marginal tax take from fields developed both pre and post March 1982 increased by 5 percentage points (from 70% to 75%), the marginal tax take from non-PRT-paying fields rose by 10 percentage points (from 40% to 50%).
+And, after the 2011 tax change, while the marginal tax take from PRT-paying fields increased by 6 percentage points (from 75% to 81%), it rose by 12 percentage points from non-PRT-paying fields (from 50% to 62%).

 Thus, changes to the UK petroleum fiscal regime since 2000, including the royalty and SC reforms, have had the greatest effect on non-PRT-paying fields.
-While the overall effect of the tax changes on old fields has been an increase of the ATR of these fields by 11.63 percentage points, and fields developed post March 1982 have seen their ATR going up by 13 percentage points, non-PRT-paying fields have been subject to a 23.5 percentage point increase.
+While the overall effect of the tax changes on old fields has been to increase the marginal tax rate of these fields by 11.63 percentage points, and fields developed post March 1982 have seen their marginal tax rate go up by 13 percentage points, non-PRT-paying fields have been subject to a 23.5 percentage point increase.
 This suggests that the Government has decided to capture more tax revenues from the non-PRT-paying fields - possibly because these fields previously benefited from PRT exemption.

-Although the Government removed the royalty charge completely in 2003, the ATR for every field in the UKCS increased as a result of the SC rate increases in 2006 and 2011.
+Although the Government removed the royalty charge completely in 2003, the marginal tax take for every field in the UKCS increased as a result of the SC rate increases in 2006 and 2011.
 This is a clear sign that the Government was attempting to retighten the UK's petroleum fiscal regime in line with a proprietorial type of mineral resource governance.